l0o0lv/portfolio/content/ko/authors/admin/_index.md

 ---
 # Display name
-title: Bong-gu Kang
+title: Dong Geun Han

 # Full name (for SEO)
-first_name: 봉구
+first_name: 동근
-last_name: 강
+last_name: 한

 # Is this the primary user of the site?
 superuser: true